tmsperera/headless-chat/README.md

 # 💬 Headless Chat for Laravel

-A headless package designed to integrate chat functionality into Laravel applications.
+A flexible, customizable and headless package designed to integrate chat functionality into Laravel applications.

 ## Key Features

+ - Emits Events
  - Models and database tables can be overridden
- - Emits Events
  - Uses Actions resolved from Service Container

 ## Installation